Interstate 885: Route description

 NC 885 begins at the interchange with NC 540.
 The whole route carries the moniker of the Triangle Expressway, which it inherits from the portion of NC 540 south of the aforementioned interchange.
 It has a single interchange with Davis Drive and Hopson Road between its termini.
 NC 885 ends at the interchange with I-40, at which I-885 promptly begins.
 Running north on the Durham Freeway (former NC 147) through the Research Triangle Park, three closely-spaced interchanges link the route to East Cornwallis Road, T.W.
 Alexander Drive, and Ellis Road.
 At the Durham city line, NC 147 begins and diverges toward downtown Durham, while I-885 heads northeast on the East End Connector before joining US 70, curving to the northwest concurrent with the latter route.
 The freeway turns due north as it comes to US 70 Business (US 70 Bus)/NC 98 at a junction that was reconstructed as a compressed diamond interchange.
 After continuing north and meeting Cheek Road, the Interstate ends at a semi-directional T interchange with its parent route, I-85.

 Tolls

-Tolls along NC 885 are charged by electronic toll collection (ETC) and are enforced by video cameras.
-Several gantries are located along the route and entrance/exit ramps, where they collect tolls via the NC Quick Pass or other interoperable ETC systems.
-Drivers who do not participate in the ETC program will receive a bill in the mail and will have 30 days from date on bill before additional fees and civil penalties are applied.
+Toll NC 885, a segment of the Triangle Expressway, uses open road tolling and is operated by the North Carolina Turnpike Authority; tolling is between NC 540 (exit 1) and I-40 (exit 5).
+Electronic toll gantries are located on the entrance/exit ramps so that all motorists will pass through at least one.
+Tolls payable with a valid transponder (NC Quick Pass, E-ZPass, Peach Pass, or SunPass) or bill by mail, which uses automatic license plate recognition and charge double the posted rate with additional fees.

+As of June 2026, the total toll rate for two-axle vehicles on the length of Toll NC 885 is $1.04 with valid transponder and $2.08 for bill-by-mail.
+Three-axle rates are twice the two-axle rates; four-or-more-axle rates are three times the two-axle rates.